Using Sourdough Starter to Break Down Gluten in Bread

 Published on April 23, 2020

-Nope, it is definitely not in our heads.
-Even though homemade has healthier ingredients, there is still a culprit.
-With a little digging, I found that grains have special protective layers on the outside called phytic acid.
+However, I have always noticed that sometimes homemade bread, although made with healthy, wholesome ingredients, can feel like dough just sitting in my stomach, causing bloating.
+After a little digging, I found a culprit: Grains have special protective layers on the outside called phytic acid.
 Its job is to hold all the nutrients inside the grain.
-When whole grain is broken down into flour, some nutrients are released but the phytic acid is also present.
+When whole grain is broken down into flour, some nutrients are released into the flour — but the phytic acid is also present.
 Not only that, but the acid also snatches up other material in our digestive tract that it uses for food, thus wrecking havoc in our intestines.

 The gluten in flour has gotten a bad rap in recent years, but there is more to the story.
-It’s not that the gluten is present, but rather that it is not broken down, hence the job of yeast.
+It’s not that the gluten is present, but rather that it is not broken down — hence the job of yeast.
 Yeast is a good thing, it literally breaks down the starches in grains which essentially pre-digests the bread, making it easier for us to digest.

 Online Store Logo